 I’m here at the Valletta Contemporary Art Gallery to meet the curator of Pristine Paradise: Occupied Objects.
 Nadine Baldow and her assistant and close friend of 15 years Josefine Lehner who have come from Germany and have been working side by side for the past week in Gozo to put together the exhibition.

-As I stand here among Nadine’s sculptures I get that dwarfing feeling due to the height of the sculptures some standing at six meters being here makes you question more about what we use and throw away, you can see very familiar objects inside each piece that is displayed but at the same time you can see evolvement from what ordinary people see these objects as.
+As I stand here among Nadine’s sculptures I get that dwarfing feeling.
+The height of the sculptures — some standing at six meters — makes you question more about what we use and throw away.
+You can see very familiar objects inside each piece displayed.
+Basically, you can see evolvement from what ordinary people see these objects as.

-If you are interested in seeing more work and the evolvement of Nadine’s work over her five weeks in Gozo putting everything together and seeing her creative thought pattern you can follow her website.
+If you are interested in seeing more work and the evolvement of Nadine’s work over her five weeks in Gozo you can follow her website.

 Photography by Underground Sound